quii/learn-go-with-tests/hello-world/readme.md

 Constants should improve performance of your application as it saves you creating the `"Hello, "` string instance every time `Hello` is called.

-To be clear, this is incredibly negligble for this example!
+To be clear, the performance boost is incredibly negligible for this example!
 But it's worth thinking about creating constants to capture the meaning of values and sometimes to aid performance.

 ### Discipline